National Museum Library

 Library holdings, collection and archive collections of the National Museum Library are available to users in our study rooms.

-- Study room in the Historical Building of The National Museum (Václavské náměstí 68, Praha 1) - books from the central library, manuscripts fragments and unique early printed books, Czech National Revival and historical chapbook prints - THE STUDY ROOM IS CLOSED DUE TO THE RELOCATION OF THE MAIN DEPOSITORY
+- Study room in the Historical Building of The National Museum (Václavské náměstí 68, Praha 1) - books from the central library, manuscripts fragments and unique early printed books, Czech National Revival and historical chapbook prints - THE STUDY ROOM IS OPENED FROM 15th SEPTEMBER 2020

 Staff of the department

 - Orders from the NM Library holdings and collections

 - Request for documents from the Book Culture Department, request for reprographic services Documents regarding the development of Czech book culture may be ordered into the study rooms of the National Museum Library.

 - Request for manuscripts and early printed books, request for reprographic services The collections of the Department of Manuscripts and Early Printed Books may be studied in the study room in the National Museum Historical Building in Václavské nám. in Prague after prior arrangement.